Khaniyadhana: Dhapora Garhi

 This place on Dhapora Garhi is considered to be the stronghold of Lodhi Rajput (landlord) ruler Raja Shrilal Lodhi Rajput, Shri Lal Lodhi Rajput's son Shri Badri Prasad Lodhi is considered to be the stronghold, now daughter-in-law Anil-Abhilasha Lodhi, son of Badri Prasad Lodhi, is the District Panchayat Sadas.
 Ward Number-19.
 Prasad ji's younger brother Prabendra Lodhi Rajput is illuminating the name of his father's name as well as his village Dhapora.
 Prabendra Rajput is giving free education to poor students by running an NGO named Avantika in Gwalior.
 Also preparing for civil services.
 Running a campaign against corruption and drug addiction campaign.

 Geography

 It is located in Shivpuri District at 25º01' N, 78º07' E.

 Which is 110 km away from Shivpuri and 85 km away from Jhansi(UP).

 Basically this is situated on highland.

 Demographics

 As of 2001 India census, Khaniyadhana had a population of 35,595.
 Males constitute 52% of the population and females 48%.
 Khaniyadhana has an average literacy rate of 78%, male literacy is 88%, and female literacy is 64%.
 In Khaniyadhana, 19% of the population is under 6 years of age.

 Transport

-Khaniyadhana is well Connected with Roads.
-It's connected by private bus services to all nearest major cities.
+Khaniyadhana is connected with roads, and is connected by private bus services to all nearest major cities.